aa-ahmed-aa/personal-obsidian/daily_log/__2023_02_15_(_Wednesday_).md

 - [x] Sob7 Prayers

 ## Want to do today
-- [x] draw system diagram and if possible
-- [x] create repo for storak-auth-ui
-- [x] do tasks for storak
-- [x] send to momen about the storak-auth-ui
-- [x] deploy the tracking ticket
+- [ ] Work on storak ticket
-- [x] merge archive ticket and assign new ticket
+- [ ] please make sure the katana-ui is deployed and move tickets to done
 - [ ] complete stock section of katana product
 - [ ] embeeded dashboard section of cumulio

 ## Want to do next (1 or 2 things)